l4blee/nosok/technical_reference.md

 ## List of all commands
 All the commands start from the `!` prefix.
-1. `next`.
+1. `skip`.
 Allows a user to skip the track
 2. `seek`.
 The command is used for searching a certain track in the queue
 3. `search`.
 This is a customized `play` command that can display the first five tracks that were found on YouTube by your query.
 For this purpose use discord.py's pagination.
 4. `join`.
 Makes the bot join a voice channel